nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-1 v1-9-0 v1-8-0 v1-7-1

-NCSDK-16798: Friend Subsciption List may have duplicate entries If a Low Power node loses a Friend Subscription List Add Confirm message, it repeats the request.
+NCSDK-16798: Friend Subsciption List might have duplicate entries If a Low Power node loses a Friend Subscription List Add Confirm message, it repeats the request.
   The Friend does not check both the transaction number and the presence of the addresses in the subscription list.
   This causes a situation where the Friend fills the subscription list with duplicate addresses.

 .. rst-class:: v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0

-NCSDK-16782: The extended advertiser may not work with Bluetooth mesh Using the extended advertiser instead of the legacy advertiser can lead to getting composition data while provisioning to fail.
+NCSDK-16782: The extended advertiser might not work with Bluetooth mesh Using the extended advertiser instead of the legacy advertiser can lead to getting composition data while provisioning to fail.
-  This problem may manifest in the sample :ref:`bluetooth_ble_peripheral_lbs_coex`, as it is using the extended advertiser.
+  This problem might manifest in the sample :ref:`bluetooth_ble_peripheral_lbs_coex`, as it is using the extended advertiser.

 .. rst-class:: v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-1 v1-9-0

-NCSDK-16579: Advertising Node Identity and Network ID may not work with the extended advertiser Advertising Node Identity and Network ID do not work with the extended advertising API when the :kconfig:option:`CONFIG_BT_MESH_ADV_EXT_GATT_SEPARATE` option is enabled.
+NCSDK-16579: Advertising Node Identity and Network ID might not work with the extended advertiser Advertising Node Identity and Network ID do not work with the extended advertising API when the :kconfig:option:`CONFIG_BT_MESH_ADV_EXT_GATT_SEPARATE` option is enabled.

   **Workaround:** Don't enable the :kconfig:option:`CONFIG_BT_MESH_ADV_EXT_GATT_SEPARATE` option.